 The employee bears the burden of proof on both of these requirements.
-A workers compensation lawyer will help you prove your case and entitlement to benefits.
+A Minnesota workers compensation lawyer will help you prove your case and entitlement to benefits.

-Benefits are paid where the employee is exposed to a different or greater risk than if he had been pursuing his ordinary personal affairs, e.g. being attacked in high crime area or teacher being hit with bat on the playground.
-The arising out of requirement can be satisfied even when the workplace condition connected to the injury is not obviously hazardous, e.g. where the employee was injured while walking down the stairs at work because lack of a handrail increased employee’s exposure to injury beyond what the employee would face in her everyday non-work life.
+Benefits are paid where the employee is exposed to a different or greater risk than if he had been pursuing his ordinary personal affairs.
+For example, a teacher being accidentally hit with bat on the playground.
+The arising out of requirement can be satisfied even when the workplace condition connected to the injury is not obviously hazardous.
+An example of this is where the employee was injured while walking down the stairs at work because of lack of a handrail.
+The absent handrail increased employee’s exposure to injury beyond what the employee would face in her everyday non-work life.

 To satisfy the “in the course of employment” requirement for a workers comp claim in MN, (1) an employ’s injury must occur within the time and space boundaries of employment.
 When an injury occurs off the business premises or outside of regular business hours, the employee is still entitled to compensation if the employee was being of service to the employer at the time of the injury.
-Where the employee suffers a medical emergency at work and co-employees negligence make it worse, or employment conditions make it worse, it arises out of his employment and is covered by the Act.
+Where the employee suffers a medical emergency at work and co-employee’s negligence make it worse, or employment conditions make it worse, it arises out of his employment and is covered by the Act.

-If you are injured on the job and have a question about whether your injury is covered by workers compensation, please call our office for a free consultation with a lawyer.
+If you are injured on the job at work and have a question about whether your injury is covered by workers compensation, please call our office for a free consultation with an attorney.
 Our MN personal injury lawyers represent people injured in a work accident in their claim against a third party, e.g. a postal worker bit by a dog, a machine worker injured by defective equipment, being injured by another driver while driving for work, etc.